A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Tasks

-Note the similarity between the mutual information $I$ obtained from the predictive entropy decomposition in Equation~(\ref{eq:uncdec}), where both are the objective of epistemic uncertainty modeling.
-Secondly, to evaluate whether the active learning strategy is beneficial, the performance is mostly measured subject to increasingly stringent budget requirements (i.e. a percentage of the original dataset)~\cite{yang2017suggestive, sourati2018active, kasarla2019region, mahapatra2018efficient, sinha2019variational, siddiqui2020viewal, li2020uncertainty, kim2021task, shen2021labeling, burmeister2022less, ma2024breaking}. \citet{kahl2024values} argue that Active Learning should be evaluated on image-level as humans dont annotate on pxiel-level.
+Note the similarity between the mutual information $I$ obtained from the predictive entropy decomposition in Equation~(\ref{eq:uncdec}).
+Secondly, to evaluate whether the active learning strategy is beneficial, the performance is mostly measured subject to increasingly stringent budget requirements (i.e. a percentage of the original dataset)~\citep{yang2017suggestive, sourati2018active, kasarla2019region, mahapatra2018efficient, sinha2019variational, siddiqui2020viewal, li2020uncertainty, kim2021task, shen2021labeling, burmeister2022less, ma2024breaking}. \citet{kahl2024values} argue that Active Learning should be evaluated on image-level as humans do not annotate on pixel-level.
 Assuming a saturated performance on in-distribution data (training cycle $t_1$), the author propose to measure the improved relative performance, $C$, subject to a second training sample ($t_2$) from selected samples

 with

 where $C_{\text{method}}$ denotes the relative improvement achieved by the employed method, and $C_{\text{random}}$ is a correction term accounting for gains due to random sampling, and $P$ suggested to be the Dice-score, but can theoretically be any segmentation metric.